 Creating a relaxing routine before bedtime is a great way to help you fall asleep quicker.
 After spending the day awake and surrounded by technology, it may be helpful to shut down at night and avoid playing with your electronics before bed.
 Try reading a good book (while cozy in bed) to make you feel tired, relaxed, and distracted from the day's stressors.
 Choose your favorite novel, and let it lull you to sleep.

 Naps can be a wonderful thing.
 But if you're napping too late in the day, it could hurt your chances of falling asleep in the evening.
 It's good to enjoy naps, but you may want to avoid them after 5 PM for a better night's sleep.
-Ask your doctor about how often you should be napping.
+Ask your doctor about how often and how long you should be napping.